 Over her career Bonnie has served on numerous committees and work groups associated with public defense, the criminal justice system, and special populations including the Virginia Supreme Court’s Special Committee on Discovery Rules, Virginia’s Model Jury Instruction Working Group on Eyewitness Identification, and Loudoun County’s Disability Response Team and Juvenile Detention Alternatives Initiative Collaborative.

-In 2013 Ms. Hoffman received NACDL's most prestigious award, the Robert C. Heeney Award.
-Ms. Hoffman is the first active state public defender to receive this award.
+In 2013, Ms. Hoffman received the Robert C. Heeney Award, NACDL’s most prestigious honor.
+This award is given annually to a criminal defense attorney who best exemplifies the goals and values of the Association and the legal profession.
+Ms. Hoffman was the first active state public defender to receive this award.

 This Trial Guide is a topical and practical handbook examining the nuts and bolts of the most current Fourth Amendment & Pre-Trial Suppression issues encountered in modern criminal cases.

 This Trial Guide was written to help counsel use existing case law to its strongest advantage, and to create a framework for appellate challenges urging courts to adopt leading cases.

 This special CLE compilation program includes the highest-rated presentations on Cross-Examination techniques from NACDL's most recent seminars (2017-2019).